Illicit financial flows continue to damage economies, societies, public finances, and governance of countries around the globe.

 Even though it is forbidden by law, rules or custom by many jurisdictions worldover, much of this is carried out in plain sight through what many may believe are geniune means.

-According to a report by the Tax Justice Network (TJN) on the tracking of countries vulnerability to illicit financial flows released by the organisation.
-In June 2020 , it identified 8 main channels in which trade (exports and imports), banking positions (claims and liabilities), foreign direct investment (outward and inward) and portfolio investment (outward and inward).
+According to a report by the Tax Justice Network Africa (TJNA) on the tracking of countries’ vulnerability to illicit financial flows released by the organization.
+In June 2020, it identified 8 main channels in which trade (exports and imports), banking positions (claims and liabilities), foreign direct investment (outward and inward), and portfolio investment (outward and inward).

 The tool will allow users to explore illicit financial flows data with interactive tools, and understand which countries are more vulnerable to illicit financial flows, and more importantly, why: which partner countries and which channels are responsible for the vulnerability in a country’s economy.